askpt/openfeature-dotnet-workshop/Workshop.md

    - Review how the service gracefully handles the switch
    - Consider error handling scenarios
    - Think about data consistency during transitions

-4. Add Your Own Data

-   - Add a new winner record to the JSON file
-   - Toggle between sources to see different datasets

 ### Expected Outcome